Uchenna and Southern Illinois host Indiana State

 Carbondale, Illinois; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Southern Illinois plays Indiana State after Gift Uchenna scored 20 points in Southern Illinois’ 72-69 victory over the Evansville Purple Aces.
+BOTTOM LINE: Southern Illinois faces Indiana State after Gift Uchenna scored 20 points in Southern Illinois’ 72-69 win against the Evansville Purple Aces.

-The Sycamores are 1-10 against MVC opponents.
-Indiana State has a 1-0 record in one-possession games.
+The Salukis have gone 2-7 at home.
+Southern Illinois allows 74.3 points and has been outscored by 14.7 points per game.

-Southern Illinois is shooting 35.4% from the field this season, 7.9 percentage points lower than the 43.3% Indiana State allows to opponents.
-Indiana State averages 4.6 made 3-pointers per game this season, 3.1 fewer made shots on average than the 7.7 per game Southern Illinois gives up.
+The Sycamores have gone 1-10 against MVC opponents.
+Indiana State is ninth in the MVC scoring 62.8 points per game and is shooting 37.2%.

-The Salukis and Sycamores face off Sunday for the first time in MVC play this season.
+Southern Illinois scores 59.6 points per game, 15.7 fewer points than the 75.3 Indiana State allows.
+Indiana State averages 62.8 points per game, 11.5 fewer points than the 74.3 Southern Illinois allows to opponents.

-TOP PERFORMERS: Kayla Cooper is averaging 9.5 points and 1.6 steals for the Salukis.
-Uchenna is averaging 15.4 points, 13.5 rebounds and 2.4 blocks over the last 10 games.
+TOP PERFORMERS: Uchenna is shooting 42.6% and averaging 15.4 points for the Salukis.
+Isabella Palmqvist is averaging 1.6 made 3-pointers over the last 10 games.

-Deja Jones is averaging 8.6 points and 3.9 assists for the Sycamores.
-Keslyn Secrist is averaging 12.5 points over the last 10 games.
+Keslyn Secrist is shooting 40.0% and averaging 12.9 points for the Sycamores.
+Bella Finnegan is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Salukis: 2-8, averaging 60.8 points, 35.5 rebounds, 12.7 assists, 7.1 steals and 4.2 blocks per game while shooting 35.7% from the field.
 Their opponents have averaged 78.1 points per game.